Big Top Circus & Circus

 Also on exhibit is a miniature replica of the 1934 Hagenbeck Wallace Circus, complete with all the animals, performers, and even the Circus parade!

-in Peru when Ben Wallace Bought a Circus
+It All Began in Peru when Ben Wallace Bought a Circus

 Col. Ben Wallace was a prominent Peru businessman.
 For 18 years he operated a livery business in town, before setting out on an amazing new venture.
 In 1882, Wallace, who had been interested in circuses for several years, attended a sale of equipment of the W.C.
 Coup show.
 The large railroad show had passed through Peru on its way to Detroit.
 Heavily mortgaged, it could not meet its financial obligations and was declared bankrupt.